-The Governor's STEM Competition* will be held May 7-8, 2020, and the theme is "Improving Pennsylvania Through STEM."
+The Governor’s STEM Competition will be held virtually in April 2022, and the theme is “Improving Pennsylvania Through STEM.”

 The Governor’s STEM Competition challenges student teams from across the state to research, design, and present a device or project that can make the quality of life better for Pennsylvanians by accomplishing a series of practical tasks that can fulfill real-world needs.

-Teams are required to partner with their local communities to develop a solution to a real problem rooted in the community – this helps create an authentic experience for the students and provides opportunities for them to learn more about career pathways and employment opportunities based in STEM.
+Teams are required to partner with a member of their local community or business to develop a solution to a real problem rooted in the community – this helps create an authentic experience for the students and provides opportunities for them to learn more about career pathways and employment opportunities based in STEM.

-Through a series of qualifying regional competitions, and culminating with a final competition in Harrisburg, teams present their findings to a panel of judges and explain the practical applications of their device.
-The challenge tests the teams' communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.
+This year, students will prepare and submit a video to present their findings to the state competition.
+This video will overview and explain the practical applications of their device.
+The challenge tests the teams’ communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.

 The competition is open to students in grades 9 through 12 who attend a public, charter, or private school, a career and technical education center, or a student being homeschooled in Pennsylvania.

 Teams can include up to five students and they must work under the guidance of an approved mentor.